 Pumpkin Turtle Cheesecake

-Pumpkin Turtle Cheesecake is an extra creamy cheesecake with a graham cracker crust made New York style.
-Topped with caramel, chocolate sauce and toasted pecans, this is cheesecake taken to the next level.
+My Pumpkin Turtle Cheesecake is an extra creamy cheesecake with a graham cracker crust made New York style.
+Topped with caramel, chocolate sauce and toasted pecans, this truly is cheesecake taken to the next level.
+Just wait until you try it!

 It’s pumpkin season and cheesecake is my husbands favorite, in particular New York cheesecake.
-I’ve been promising him a cheesecake for some time, so I combined both of his favorites all into one amazing dessert by making it turtle.
+I’ve been promising him a cheesecake for some time, so I combined both of his favorites into one amazing dessert by making it turtle style.

-Original turtle candies are pecans and caramel dipped in chocolate and their shape looks like a turtle from the early 1900’s.
-So apparently it seems that any dessert that features pecans, caramel and chocolates are popularly labeled as ‘turtle’.
+Original turtle candies from the early 1900’s are pecans and caramel dipped in chocolate and their shape looks like a turtle.
+So, apparently it seems that any dessert that features pecans, caramel and chocolates are popularly labeled as ‘Turtle’.

-What is the difference between a New York cheesecake and regular cheesecake?
+The difference between a New York Cheesecake and regular Cheesecake

-Some pumpkin cheesecakes get overpowered with the spices used, but I am very pleased with the balance which allows the flavor of the pumpkin to shine through.
-While this pumpkin turtle cheesecake is perfectly delicious in its birthday suit (below), it is even better adorned with all of the toppings.
+Some pumpkin cheesecakes get overpowered with the spices used.
+I am very pleased with the balance I’ve achieved, which allows the flavor of the pumpkin to shine through.
+While this Pumpkin Turtle Cheesecake is perfectly delicious adorning its birthday suit (below), it’s even better adorned with all of the toppings!

-Cheesecake baking tips to prevent cracking: If you do want to serve the cheesecake naked and looking pretty, the biggest thing is avoiding the cheesecake cracking (look up ^ mom, no cracks).
-Sometimes it can’t be avoided, but there are steps you can take that can really help:
+If you do want to serve the cheesecake plain and looking pretty, the biggest thing is avoiding the cheesecake from cracking (look up ^ mom, no cracks in my cheesecake).
+Sometimes it can’t be avoided, but there are steps you can take that can really help so here we go:

 - Oven temperature calibration.
 Get a thermometer so your oven is really at the actual temperature it is supposed to be because not all ovens are correct.